-Mother argues that the district court erred by terminating her parental rights because there was not clear and convincing evidence to support the finding that she was unfit and that her unfitness was unlikely to change in the foreseeable future.
-Although the framing of her issues is unclear, she also seems to challenge the district court's finding that termination of her parental rights was in the children's best interests and instead claims the State should have pursued community support services to reintegrate the children with Mother.
-She asks that we reverse the termination order.
+Father argues that the district court erred by terminating his parental rights because there was not clear and convincing evidence to support the finding that he was unfit and that his unfitness was unlikely to change in the foreseeable future.
+He also claims the district court erred by applying a presumption of unfitness.
+He asks that we reverse the termination order and remand for further proceedings.